Windows 10: Release date, price, and everything you need to know

 When will Windows 10 release and for how much?

 Microsoft has confirmed that Windows 10 will be offered as a free download to customers using Windows 8.1, Windows 7, and Windows Phone 8.1.
-It will be coming in the "summer" for consumers, it has been confirmed.
+It will be coming on 29 July for consumers, it has been confirmed.

 Announced during its Windows 10 media briefing, the free upgrade will be available to all of those customers - 200 million using Windows 8.1 alone - for an entire year after its official release.

-Microsoft's Joe Belfiore explained: “Our phone builds have not been as far as long as our PC builds," explained Belfiore.
+Microsoft's Joe Belfiore explained: “Our phone builds have not been as far along as our PC builds," explained Belfiore.
 “We’re adapting the phone experiences later than we’re adding the PC experiences.”

-Also, a preview version of the software has been available for those foolhardy enough to install it.
+Preview versions of the PC and phone software builds are already available for those foolhardy enough to install them.

 Is Windows Phone dead?